This rich almond cranberry butter loaf cake features soft and fine crumbs with the addition…

 Is It Easy To Make This Red Velvet Brownie?

 Yes!
-You don’t need much baking techniques to make this!
-You just have to combine ingredients for the brownie in one bowl, and the cheesecake batter in another bowl.
+You don’t need much techniques to make this!
+Just combine the brownie ingredients in one bowl, and the cheesecake batter in another bowl.

-To make things easier, gather and weigh all the ingredients before you start making the batters.
+To make things easier, gather and weigh all the ingredients before you start making the two batters.

-I did not add in extra red food coloring – you can do that if you prefer a more vivid red tone in the brownie.
-Red yeast powder is used to impart a darker shade of red in the brownie, along with the Baileys Red Velvet Cupcake liquor.
+You can add red food coloring if you prefer a more vivid red tone in the brownie.
+I just used natural red yeast powder to impart a darker shade of red in the brownie.

 >> MORE YUMMY DESSERT RECIPES: